MatheusHenriqueSouzaSantos/SpringSalesApi/README.md

 - Managing Orders Sales, and their Financial Transactions, Customers And their Address, Products And Stock, Sellers.
 - Managing Financial Transactions with their Installments with possibility Cash or Installment Payment
 - Managing Acess by System Users with diferent roles.

+## Feature Under Development
-- Building... : Audit Logs
+- Audit Logs

 ## Entity Relationship Diagram